-The project site is located within an area which has primarily developed rural residential properties.
+The project site is located within an area which has primarily developed various residential neighborhoods.
 The subject property is a logical location for further residential expansion, as the subject site is served with public facilities and services needed to provide for increased housing opportunities and is currently planned for single-family residential uses in the Fresno General Plan.